-What is your "why"?
+What is your WHY?

 At what point in your life did you understand the importance of pressing pause and finding balance in both your personal and professional life?

-How do you practice self-love?
+How do you wind down at night?

 What advice do you have for busy women who feel like they don’t have time for self-care?